 CUH Track “Philosophy and Culture:”

-The Scholarly Concentration Directors and Faculty Advisers hope to foster a sense of community, shared mission and support among all who choose this Track – all students Years 1-4 and faculty.
+The Scholarly Concentration Director and Faculty Advisers hope to foster a sense of community, shared mission and support among all who choose this Track – all students Years 1-4 and faculty.
 As such, we attempt to be very available for ad hoc meetings and discussions, and we sponsor regular unstructured ‘drop in’ sessions for people to gather, discuss projects, share experiences, and to make our own CUH community strong and mutually supportive.

 *Other educational opportunities and activities to enrich students’ experiences may be added to the curriculum during the program, at the discretion of the Scholarly Concentration Director.